.

 totalitarianism.noun.noun,.plural.totalitarianisms

-An arrogant 'me right', 'listen to me or else' dictatorial approach used to maintain subjugation of others to the will of a few; of, relating.to, being or imposing a form of government akin to those having created communism and Nazism, etc. in which corrupt political authorities, such as in history many have been and others exist widely throughout governments today and who exercise by control in the form of harsh policies enforced by creating fear (wars, vaccines) and by poisonings, aiming for absolute and centralized control (no rights, only privileges for the few which can be taken away at whim) over virtually all aspects of lives of men, women, boys and girls, where in this political climate, individuals have little or no effective input regarding policies regulating them negatively to their health, economic and/or financial hurt and, society is formed by the low consciousness self-serving ideals of those few individuals maintaining power through oppression and designing society with advantage for the designers; the word 'totalitarian' did not exist before the 20th century, the older word for the worst possible form of government being 'tyranny', a word Aristotle defined as, the rule of one individual or of a small group of people, called the cabal, in their own interests and according to their will.
+An arrogant 'me right', 'listen to me or else' dictatorial approach used to maintain subjugation of others to the will of a few; of, relating.to, being or imposing a form of government akin to those having created communism and Nazism, etc. in which corrupt political authorities, such as in history many have been and others exist widely throughout governments today and who exercise by control in the form of harsh policies enforced by creating fear (wars, vaccines, threats) and by poisonings, aiming for absolute and centralized control (no rights, only privileges for the few which can be taken away at whim) over virtually all aspects of lives of men, women, boys and girls, where in this political climate, individuals have little or no effective input regarding policies regulating them negatively to their health, economic and/or financial hurt and, society is formed by the low consciousness self-serving ideals of those few individuals maintaining power through oppression and designing society with advantage for the designers; the word 'totalitarian' did not exist before the 20th century, the older word for the worst possible form of government being 'tyranny', a word Aristotle defined as, the rule of one individual or of a small group of people, called the cabal, in their own interests and according to their will.
 Today we know they are satanic.

 Totalitarianism was unknown to Aristotle, because it is a form of government that only became possible after the emergence of modern science and technology.